vgarmes/yarukoto/README.md

 # yarukoto

 On `@types/react` resolutions:
-At the moment of developing this project, Expo SDK latest version (45.0.0) is built on React Native 0.68.2 (https://docs.expo.dev/versions/latest/#each-expo-sdk-version-depends-on-a).
+At the moment of developing this project, Expo SDK latest version (45.0.0) depends on React Native 0.68.2 (https://docs.expo.dev/versions/latest/#each-expo-sdk-version-depends-on-a).
 This version of React Native is built on React 17.

 However, some packages will be dependant on React 18 (and consequently `@react/types`), causing typing errors.
 In order to avoid this, this line is added in `package.json` which overrides the version of `@react/types` used for every dependency in the project: